-The perfect easy vegan kids meal for busy weeknights or packing a vegan lunchbox for school.
-This rainbow veggie mac and cheese is loved by toddlers, kids, teens, and adults, this is a particularly colorful way to inspire everyone in the family to eat more veggies.
+The perfect easy kids meal for busy weeknights or packing a lunchbox for school.
+This rainbow veggie mac and cheese is loved by toddlers, kids, teens, and adults, and a colorful way to inspire everyone in the family to eat more veggies.
 After all, who doesn't love a rainbow meal?

 Simple and straightforward, classic mac is already a great go-to dinner, but that doesn’t mean we can’t have more fun with it.
 Create a pasta masterpiece by adding in a full rainbow of roasted vegetables that taste so amazing, you won’t even realize it’s healthy!
 Rainbow mac & cheese is the ultimate everyday meal that will never get boring.

-This vegan kids meal recipe was kindly sponsored by Goodles, makers of delicious vegan boxed mac and cheese.
+This dairy free kids meal recipe was kindly sponsored by Goodles, makers of delicious vegan boxed mac and cheese.

-- Secretly nutritious: Kids who would otherwise turn up their noses at a plate of vegetables will gobble these down.
-Adding a colorful array of produce into their diets helps get a diverse array of vitamins and minerals which are better absorbed through food than supplements.
+Secretly nutritious: Kids who would otherwise turn up their noses at a plate of vegetables will gobble this veggie mac and cheese up.
+Adding a colorful array of produce into their diets helps them get a diverse array of vitamins and minerals, which are better absorbed through food than supplements.

-- Crowd-pleasing: Chop the veggies small usually makes them more appealing to kids, so even veggie-haters can be won over with this approach.
+Crowd-pleasing: Chopping the veggies small usually makes them more appealing to kids, so even veggie-haters can be won over with this approach.

 Boxed or Homemade Mac & Cheese?